We are ISA, the Socio-Environmental Institute

 arrow-next

-Directed by Tadeu Jungle and narrated by actress Fernanda Torres, the film is made up of 360-degree scenes that take the viewer into the daily life of the indigenous community and presents a threat that looms over the Waurá and all the people of the Amazon: fire out of control.
+Directed by Tadeu Jungle and narrated by actress Fernanda Torres, the film is composed of 360-degree scenes that take the viewer into the daily life of the indigenous community and presents a threat that looms over the Waurá and all the peoples of the Amazon: out-of-control fire.

 LEARN MORE